A loan against insurance policy allows you to use your life insurance policy as collateral to help fund your needs without Read More...

 Additionally, timely repayment is highly recommended when taking a loan against a life insurance policy, even if you only have to pay the interest.
 This is important because your insurance policy works as collateral here, and failing to pay the loan might lead to bad repercussions.

-Your life insurance policy acquires a surrender value if you have been paying your premiums on time for three years of buying the policy.
+Your life insurance policy acquires a surrender value if you have been paying your premiums on time for three years after buying the policy.
 The period for acquiring a surrender value may differ according to your insurer.
 But you cannot avail yourself of a loan if your policy has no surrender value.

-The eligibility for a loan against insurance policy that you can borrow has to be checked with your insurer.
+The eligibility for a loan against an insurance policy that you can borrow from has to be checked with your insurer.
 The loan amount is a percentage of the surrender value, with the loan being up to 85-90% against traditional life insurance plans with guaranteed returns.

 If you fail to repay the loan taken against the life insurance policy, the interest adds to the balance amount.
 If the amount borrowed for the loan against the insurance policy exceeds the insurance policy’s cash value, then this can cause the policy to lapse.
 The insurer will then have the right to recover the loan amount and interest from the surrender value of your policy and terminate the insurance policy.